LIFESTYLE

 2. Role and Status of Knights

 Historic Role and Societal Status: Knights were elite warriors in medieval European society who adhered to chivalric traditions.
-Their primary function was providing heavily armored cavalry support in military operations at that time; landowners also owned considerable stakes; they held significant social power.
+Their primary function was providing heavily armored cavalry support in military operations at that time; landowners also owned considerable stakes; and they held significant social power.
 Formed as private military armies under these codes of honor were often given rank within these orders, known as knighthood orders.

 Withstanding Combat Training of Knights